Personal Independence Payment

 If you’re refused Personal Independence Payment or you disagree with the DWP’s written decision, you have one month within which to ask for the decision to be reconsidered.
 If you’re not happy with the outcome, you have a further month to appeal.
 See our appeals page for more on reconsiderations and appeals.

-Everyone who’s on Disability Living Allowance and was under 65 years old on 8 April 2013 will eventually be moved on to Personal Independence Payment between now and 2017.
+Everyone who’s on Disability Living Allowance and was under 65 years old on 8 April 2013 (or 20 June 2016 in Northern Ireland) will eventually be moved on to Personal Independence Payment.
 The date this happens for you will depend on why your claim has to change.
 Your claim will need to change:

 - when you renew it (on the expiry of your existing fixed term award)